All Episodes

 Did you learn anything in conflict resolution today?

-I mean, these mothers are like little Barbie dolls, just pull the string on the back, and the mother repeats the report of your kids.
+Just pull the string on the back, and the mother repeats the report.

-Mom, I got a chat here going, got a text going here with Zeke.
+I got a text going here with Zeke.

-So Zeke arranges to go to summer camp that little Zoe went to, and everything's hunky dory, and mom's sitting there crying about I what a no, that pute little picture meeting in the New York Times magazine on Sunday.
+So Zeke arranges to go to the summer camp that little Zoe went to, and everything's hunky-dory, and mom's sitting there crying about it.

 No.

-Uh Dawn asking a question.
+Dawn asking a question.

-That rap was a family vacation.
+That rap family vacation.

 Anyway, back to the phone.

-I just I can't I can't.
+I can't.

-So we've had this brilliant student from University of Florida talking about parents teaching their kids right and wrong and so forth.
+So we've had this brilliant student from the University of Florida talking about parents teaching their kids right and wrong and so forth.

-What what what kind of confidence is that?
+What kind of confidence is that?

 Mom, should I stay?